back to Blog

 Backorder

 Products ordered but not yet shipped due to low stock or pending production.
-Common in wholesale when demand outpaces inventory.
+Backorders are common when demand outpaces inventory.

 Big-Box Stores

-Large retail chains with multiple locations, such as Target, Walmart, or Costco, offering wide product assortments.
+Large retail chains with multiple locations, such as Target, Walmart, or Costco, offering broad product assortments.

 Billing Address

-The address where invoices or billing documents are sent.
-Often the company’s headquarters.
+The address where a wholesaler sends invoices or billing documents for orders.
+This is often the buyer company’s headquarters or finance office.

 Brand

-A name or identity under which a company markets products.
+A name or identity under which a company markets and sells products.

 Brick and Mortar